JuMiGe/CopyOfNetEase/NewsLibrary/README.txt

-Library Project including compatibility ActionBar.
+﻿Library Project including compatibility ActionBar.

 This can be used by an Android project to provide access to ActionBar on applications running on API 7+.